vihsir101/floppy-bird/README.md

 https://www.youtube.com/watch?v=hCLvE9RtSCE

 ## Description:
   This project is Flappy Bird but in 3D and with powerups.
-You can press space to jump and powerups have a 25% chance of spawning every 20 seconds.
-As the bird flys, you have to go through each pair of pipes by jumping.
+You can press space to jump and power ups have a 25% chance of spawning every 20 seconds.
+As the bird flies, you have to go through each pair of pipes by jumping.
 The pipes will spawn forever with varying heights and because of that the gaps between each pipe will vary in vertical height.

   This project is developed in the Unity game engine; scripts were made using C#; player, pipe, and power up models were made in blender; and other assets were downloaded from Unity Asset Store.